EliCohen/legal/mystocky/terms-of-use.md

 - MyStocky is **offline-first**: all data is stored locally on your device
 - You can view, edit, and manage your inventory **without an internet connection**
 - Local storage is the authoritative source of truth for your data
-- We do not store copies of your data on our servers
+- We do not operate our own servers, and we do not keep a separate copy of your data

 ### 6.2 Premium Sync (Premium Users Only)